pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 #### Result

 You have a bulk API export "profile".
-This is handy because the entire config is in a single file and if you store it in source control, then you only have to compare differences in one file.
+This file is useful because the entire config is in a single file and if you store it in source control, then you only have to compare differences in one file.
 However, there is more value than being in one file.

 ### Making the bulk API export "profile-worthy"